OUR HASSET THESAURUS

-HASSET is the basis for the multilingual European Language Social Science Thesaurus (ELSST) which is currently translated into nine languages and is used to aid retrieval in the CESSDA Catalogue
+HASSET is the basis for the multilingual European Language Social Science Thesaurus (ELSST) which is currently translated into eleven languages and is used to aid retrieval in the CESSDA Catalogue

 The UK Data Service has been awarded separate funding to align